PositiveSumData/NationalOralHealthDataPortal/Data/HRSA_UDS/README.md

 > The data in the blank rows of Tables 5, 8A, and 9D is being withheld under Exemption 4 of the FOIA, 5 U.S.C.
 552(b)(4).
 This exemption protects against the release of proprietary confidential business and financial information, which, if disclosed, could provide potential competitors with an unfair advantage, including in future grant competitions.

 For an FQHC to make their proprietary Table 5, 8A, or 9D data public, they need to actively consent.
-In From an exploratory data analysis, we see that 69 FQHCs consented to sharing their Table 5 data in 2018, compared to 1293 who did not.
+From an exploratory data analysis, we see that 69 FQHCs consented to sharing their Table 5 data in 2018, compared to 1293 who did not.
 This ratio is so small that including these tables in our project for analysis is not valuable.
 We therefore choose to focus on only Table 6A and 6B non-proprietary dental reporting.
 Although it is not mentioned in the legal disclaimer, Table 5A appears to be considered proprietary as well, because so many FQHCs having missing informatino.

 A strategery for learning about these proprietary measures is to ask HRSA for state-aggregated data that shields the individual FQHCs.
-As discussed below, HRSA has provided such inforamtion by FOIA. therefore we can examine the different types of dental services being offered by all FHQC organizations.
+Another strategy is to pull these figures directly from health center data pages on the HRSA website.
+HRSA allows users to look up individual health centers and see top-line patient counts that are otherwise withheld from FOIAs.

 ### Data continuity